Frequently Asked Questions

 questions please schedule an appointment

-Traditional Chinese Medicine is focused on the balance of the yin-yang of the Mind-body as a whole person, as well as for maintaining and improving health.
+Traditional Chinese Medicine is focused on the balance of the yin-yang of the Mind-body as a whole person, as well as on maintaining and improving health.
 It includes Herbal medicine, Acupuncture, Tuina, Cupping, Medical Qigong, Taiji, and Nutrition.
-It treats acute and chronic diseases by addressing the underlying causes and as well as the symptoms.
+It may treat acute and chronic diseases by addressing the underlying causes as well as the symptoms.
 The earliest record shows that Traditional Chinese Medicine has been practiced for 2,500 years in China.
-It is the oldest and the longest-standing health care system in human history.
+It is the oldest and longest-standing healthcare system in human history.

-5,000 years ago, Chinese ancestors accumulated medical knowledge from nature-based Yin-Yang Theory called the “Law of the Universe”.
-They discovered, developed, and learned Astrology that contains two main components which are: The Cycle Time of Nature (天文历法), and The Orbiting of Five Elements with Six Flowing-Qi（五运六气）.
-There are 365-day in a year which have 4-season, 24-solstices, 12-months, 7-days a week, 24 hours each day and so on.
+5,000 years ago, Chinese ancestors accumulated medical knowledge from the nature-based Yin-Yang Theory called the “Law of the Universe”.
+They discovered, developed, and learned Astrology which contains two main components which are: The Cycle Time of Nature (天文历法), and The Orbiting of Five Elements with Six Flowing-Qi（五运六气）.
+There are 365 days in a year which has 4-season, 24-solstices, 12 months, 7 days a week, 24 hours each day, and so on.
 Following The Cycle Time, along with the flowing of life force Qi(气) it brings growth and decline.
-It can be smooth or be distracted or determinate, therefore it gives well-being, disease or end of life.
+It may be smooth or be distracted or determinate, therefore it gives well-being, disease, or end of life.
 In this view, the philosophy of Traditional Chinese Medicine emphasizes maintaining the harmony of Nature & Man as a whole, infinitely(太极)。